sharifah22/HW_Week07_Day04_MVVM/README.md

 The homework must be submitted before Sunday, November 28th at 9:00AM ⚠️

 # What you'll build 📋
-### In addition of your lab, you'll implement the following features:
+### In addition to your lab, you'll implement the following features:
 #### Home screen:
 - Will display a list of users
 - Each row will display the avatar, name, and email of the user